top of page

 2. Host Conversations

-After the hosts made the promise and conveyed the format and the channels of the harvest, the hosting team can proceed with whatever dialogue process they chose (it could be a World Cafe, a Warm Data Lab, a custom process, etc.).
+After the hosts made the promise and conveyed the format and the channels of the harvest, the hosting team can proceed with whatever dialogue process they chose.

 3. Invite High-Context Storytelling for Report-Outs & Allow Individual Contributions by Midnight